 Georgia Warner has worked professionally in the entertainment industry for nearly twenty years, the last several of which have been spent solidifying her reputation as a reliable and respected acting coach.
 Her clients have ranged from teens to septuagenarians, from just-starting-out to series regulars, and everything in between.
 Many of the auditions she's coached have resulted in clients booking lead and supporting roles in Broadway and regional theatre, hit TV shows, feature films, and national commercials.

 Throughout her own acting career, Georgia has worked on Broadway, off-Broadway, and in dozens of distinguished regional theatre productions, including playing Jill Mason in the acclaimed Guild Hall production of Equus (starring Alec Baldwin), and originating the role of Lane in the world premiere of Lyle Kessler's House on Fire.
-She's acted on a variety of TV shows, including guest starring on Blue Bloods and Law & Order: SVU (both rites of passage for New York actors), and in an assortment films, commercials, web series, music videos, video games, live and
+She's been featured on a variety of TV shows, including guest starring on Blue Bloods and Law & Order: SVU (both rites of passage for New York actors), and in myriad films, commercials, web series, music videos, video games, live and

-recorded comedy sketches, and in more readings and workshops than she can count.
+recorded comedy sketches, and more readings and workshops than she can count.
 She's had the great privilege of being directed by industry titans such as David Hyde Pierce, Eric Stoltz, Jack O’Brien, and Harris Yulin, and worked alongside such prominent actors as Annette Bening, James Franco, Elisabeth Moss, Mercedes Ruehl, Tracy Letts, and many more.